JunlongX/junlongx.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome!
-My name is Junlong Xu, and I am a first-year Ph.D. student in Finance at [Aalto University School of Business](https://www.aalto.fi/en/department-of-finance).
+My name is Junlong Xu, and I am a first-year Ph.D. student at Aalto University School of Business, [Department of Finance](https://www.aalto.fi/en/department-of-finance).
 My research interests lie in empirical asset pricing and international finance, with a particular focus on global capital flow risk.

-Prior to joining Aalto, I earned an M.Sc. in Finance at the Stockholm School of Economics and a dual B.Sc. in Financial Mathematics from the University of Liverpool and Xi’an Jiaotong-Liverpool University.
+Prior to joining Aalto, I earned an M.Sc. in Finance at the Stockholm School of Economics and a dual B.Sc. in Financial Mathematics from Xi’an Jiaotong-Liverpool University and University of Liverpool.
 My academic background combines quantitative skills with applied financial research, which continues to shape my current work.

 You can find my CV [here](/assets/CV.pdf).
 (Updated April 2025)